 A student withdrawing from a course(s) up until the 60% mark of the semester will receive the following grades.
-An AF (Administrative Failure) is given any time for reasons other than poor grade performance, e.g., walk-a-ways, poor conduct, disruptive behavior, violation of student code of conduct, violation of faculty's attendance policy, etc. This calculates in the GPA as an F. W (Student Withdrawal) is initiated by the student to drop a course up to the 60% mark.
+An AF (Administrative Failure) is given any time for reasons other than poor grade performance, e.g., walkaways, poor conduct, disruptive behavior, violation of student code of conduct, violation of faculty's attendance policy, etc. This calculates in the GPA as an F. W (Student Withdrawal) is initiated by the student to drop a course up to the 60% mark.

-After the 60% mark of the semester, the following grades are awarded.
+After the 60% mark of the semester, and up until two weeks before the final exam, the following grades are awarded.
 WP (Withdraw Passing) is initiated by student or faculty when the student is passing at time of the drop and does not affect GPA.
 WF (Withdraw Fail) is initiated by student or faculty when the student is not passing at time of the drop and calculates in the GPA as an F.